 Open peer review

 For journals operating an open peer review process, the reviewers' names are included on the peer review reports.
-In addition, if the manuscript is published, the named reports are published online alongside the article as part of a 'pre-publication history'.
-All previous versions of the manuscript and all author responses to the reviewers are also available to readers on request.
+In addition, if the manuscript is published, the named reports are published online alongside the article.
+Previous versions of the manuscript may be available to readers on request by contacting firstname.lastname@example.org.
 On rare occasions, information from the pre-publication history may not be available for a specific article.

 Closed peer review